-ABA Rule 4.2 and equivalent state ethics rules forbid a lawyer to communicate with a person the lawyer knows to be represented by another lawyer in the matter unless the lawyer has the consent of the other lawyer or is authorized to do so by law or a court order.
+ABA Rule 4.2 and equivalent state ethics rules forbid a lawyer to communicate with a person the lawyer knows to be represented by another lawyer in the matter unless the lawyer has the consent of the other lawyer or is authorized to do so by law or court order.
 RPC 8.4(a) and similar state rules extend this prohibition to any agents of the lawyer such as private investigators, paralegals, and more.

 This shouldn’t dissuade a lawyer from having a social media investigation performed on a represented party.
-When it comes to viewing content on a social media profile that is set to publicly viewable settings, this is not seen as communicating with a represented party.
+When it comes to social media for attorneys, viewing content on a social media profile that is set to publicly viewable settings, is not seen as communicating with a represented party.
 This content is viewable by anyone.
 A publicly viewable post on a social media platform is not viewed to be private in the same manner as an entry in a diary or a text message.
 A post such as this could be viewed as being the equivalent of a newspaper or magazine article.